brimdata/zed/docs/data-model/README.md

 { metric: "A", ts: 2020-11-24T08:44:32.201458-08:00, value: 126 }
 { metric: "C", ts: 2020-11-24T08:44:43.547506-08:00, value: { x:10, y:101 } }
 ```
-In this case, the first records defines not just the a record type
+In this case, the first records defines not just a record type
 called `conn`, but also a second embedded record type called `socket`.
-The parenthesized decorators are used where a type is not gleaned from
+The parenthesized decorators are used where a type is not inferred from
 the value itself:
 * `socket` is a record with typed fields `addr` and `port` where `port` is an unsigned 16-bit integer, and
 * `conn` is a record with typed fields `info`, `src`, and `dst`.